Logo

 Cross-cultural Communication Competency

 If, for example, English has been chosen as the common language for communication and business the partners' differently hallmarked cultural perception, thinking and behavioural patterns retain their immense influence on each side's form of communication.
-It cannot be presumed that a 'common language' also leads to a congruous evaluation of communication and behaviour.
-What is therefore necessary if intercultural cooperation is to be successful is a clear understanding of the importance the partners attach to verbal and non-verbal forms of communication.

 (see: Cross-cultural Training and Competencies / China Consultancy's Services, Regions)

-© Copyright by China Consultancy 2000-10
+© Copyright by China Consultancy 2000-23